+Dell Inspiron 24 5000: Best for security

+The Dell Inspiron 24 5000 is an all-in-one desktop PC that runs Windows and comes with lots of power onboard as well as the peace of mind knowing that this is Dell.
+That not only means lots of security online but also multiple options to get cover for the physical device in case there are issues.
+It's also backed by lots of customer support.

-The build quality is high and this looks great with that metallic finish and edge-to-edge display.
+Two | The build quality is high and this looks great with that metallic finish and edge-to-edge display.
 It certainly appears more premium than the price would suggest.
-The built-in webcam has a slide-across cover which is a nice privacy touch.
+The built-in webcam has a slide-across cover that is a nice privacy touch.
 The microphone is built-in and works well, and it comes with a wireless keyboard and mouse so you're set to go right from setup of this Windows machine.

 3. HP Pavilion All-In-One 24 : Best for graphics

 The HP Pavilion All-in-One 24 is a complete packed PC that offers some serious powerful performance specs.
-That means this AMD Ryzen-powered machine is good for graphics editing, gaming, and crucially, for teachers' multi-tasking.
+Consequently, this AMD Ryzen-powered machine is good for graphics editing, gaming, and crucially, for teachers' multitasking.

 The mighty 24-inch display is Full HD with a decent level of brightness, plus you get a privacy webcam that's high quality and is backed by an impressive quad-microphone.
 All of that makes for very high-quality video classes that can easily be seen, with the entire class on one screen.
 Audio is great too, thanks to a powerful front-facing speaker that's been tuned by specialist B&O.

 The included mouse and keyboard aren't wireless, but with very few other gripes to speak of, this is an impressive Windows PC that justifies its price.

+4. Dell Inspiron 24 5000: Best for security

+The Dell Inspiron 24 5000 is an all-in-one desktop PC that runs Windows and comes with lots of power onboard as well as the peace of mind knowing that this is Dell.
+That means lots of security online and multiple options to get cover for the physical device in case there are issues.
+It's also backed by extensive customer support.